Judecoin/information/rpc-doc/daemon-rpc.md

 ## Introduction

-This is a list of the JUDEcoind daemon RPC calls, their inputs and outputs, and examples of each.
+This is a list of the Judecoind daemon RPC calls, their inputs and outputs, and examples of each.

 Many RPC calls use the daemon's JSON RPC interface while others use their own interfaces, as demonstrated below.

-Note: "@atomic-units" refer to the smallest fraction of 1 JUDE according to the JUDEcoind implementation. **1 JUDE = 1e9 @atomic-units.**
+Note: "@atomic-units" refer to the smallest fraction of 1 JUDE according to the Judecoind implementation. **1 JUDE = 1e9 @atomic-units.**

 ### [JSON RPC Methods](#json-rpc-methods):